There is Eat, Pray, Love and then there is Eat, Read, Beach, Repeat.

 Of course, the ultimate mini road trip adventure is not without its problems.
 Libby was driving around Corfu in an old rental car.
 I did not even know that rental cars existed beyond seven or so years as I thought they had to be relatively new to some degree.
-This car was more like 20 years old and it showed.
-It was worn down with banged up sides, including part of the rear panel near the backlight appearing slightly unhinged.
+This car was more like 20 years old, and it showed.
+It was worn down with banged upsides, including part of the rear panel near the backlight appearing slightly unhinged.
 Inside, Libby was having issues with the manual gear stick.
 I am not a manual driver as I chose to live life in the easy lane by getting my automatic license (actually it is called laziness) but I knew something was amiss.
-The gear stick seemed hard to put in place and Libby was struggling with it.
+The gear stick seemed hard to put in place, and Libby was struggling with it.

 By this stage we were off the main road and touring backstreets, cutting corners to get to my accommodation.
 It seemed like we were not the only one cutting corners as the rental company rented out a car that was in desperate need of repair – both interior and exterior.
 I think it is reckless and rather dangerous to lend this type of car with all its’ issues.
 As expected in the storybook of what a crazy day it had been already, Libby frantically trying to get the gear stick in second gear, any gear, had to pull up on the side of the road.
 The gear stick simply would not give way.
 We were not going to go anywhere.

 Where we had pulled up was certainly not ideal.
 We had just turned a bend when the car called it a day.
 There was not much around us other than a construction site opposite.
-Libby tried and tried to get the car to work, the gear stick in motion but it was not meant to be.
+Libby tried and tried to get the car to work, the gear stick in motion, but it was not meant to be.
 I put on both indicators to signal that we weren’t moving.
 By this stage, the sun was blistering hot.
 I was melting.
 Girl isn’t used to all this heat again after living in the U.K for two years!

 No one stopped to help these roadside damsels in distress.
 Except for one car but by that stage we were told the rental car company replacement car was on its way.
 We were now just playing the waiting game right in the heat of the day.
 I had noticed that Libby had put the key in the boot.
 I asked why and she told me she was looking for a witches’ hat so she could alert those coming around the bend that we were there.
-Good call I thought but I was doubtful that there would be one in the boot.
-Of course, as I glanced across the side of the the road, there was one lone witches hat.
+Good call I thought, but I was doubtful that there would be one in the boot.
+Of course, as I glanced across the side of the road, there was one lone witches hat.
 Bingo!
 I ran to get it and put it on our side just before the bend hit.
-I was now traffic warden for the day!
+I was now a traffic warden for the day!

 What a day – first a chase to win back my passport and now standing still in the middle of nowhere Corfu.
-Often when I do find myself in a shitty situation, my mind comes to bunch of conclusions that outweighs all the possibilities in a game of Cluedo.
-This time around, I had to laugh to myself in the fact it was a ridiculous situation and of course, it was a day of one thing after an other.
+Often when I do find myself in a shitty situation, my mind comes to a bunch of conclusions that outweighs all the possibilities in a game of Cluedo.
+This time around, I had to laugh to myself in the fact it was a ridiculous situation, and of course, it was a day of one thing after another.
 First wakeup hangover in Athens, have an emotional goodbye at the airport, catch my flight, visit Corfu Town on steroids to make sure I didn’t miss my bus, wait around for a bus, accidentally leave my bag on a bus, go on a wild goose chase to get my bag back in a strangers’ car and now this.
 What a day indeed!

 Not long after, our rental car rescuers came to save us from our plight.
 Arriving in two cars, Libby confronted the young lady who had just hopped out of a small green car.
-She was quintessential Mediterranean looking with caked on with make up and having a kind of Mediterranean glow about her with her olive skin and long blonde hair.
+She was the quintessential Mediterranean looking with caked on with makeup and having a kind of Mediterranean glow about her with her olive skin and long blonde hair.
 Words were exchanged, hands were being thrown into the air.
 By this stage, Libby was well and truly frustrated and upset.
-I didn’t have to understand what was said but I could just tell by looking at her face.
+I didn’t have to understand what was said but I could tell by looking at her face.

 We waited for a few minutes until she came back.
 Would she ever come back?
 Would she encounter the same problems we had?